RedFly Marketing LTD. Search Engine Marketing, SEO and PPC Management

-Follow these steps to successfully set up your AdWords account and start running your very first ad campaign.
+Follow these steps to successfully set up your Google Ads account and start running your very first ad campaign.

-Google AdWords is very flexible and can be highly adapted to your needs.
+Google Ads is very flexible and can be highly adapted to your needs.
 However, preparation is the key to a successful first advertising campaign.
-Before you even sign up and open an AdWords account you should read our article “How To Prepare For Using AdWords“.
+Before you even sign up and open an Google Ads account you should read our article “How To Prepare For Using Google Ads“.

-The basic steps to setting up AdWords and your first ad campaign:
+The basic steps to setting up Google Ads and your first ad campaign:

 1. Choose which languages and locations you want to target.